LikeShady/GuiltyGearUE5-Shader/README.md

 The Material also support individual lighting per character, there is also and exemple of that.
 TLDR: You need multiple Material Collection for every character and a child of the CustomLight BP to handle that.

+All the models and assets are property of Arc System Works; They are in the project just for study purpose, i'll delete them immediately if they can cause any problem.